 Giving good feedback for a website is one of the most challenging tasks out there.
 Its almost impossible not to be subjective.
 But before you call your designer and tell them that “something doesn’t work,” let us help you give feedback that gets you the right results.

-We’ll cover some tips and tricks, along with feedback on website design examples and even a website design feedback form that will come in handy.
+We’ll cover some tips and tricks, along with feedback on website design examples and even a web design feedback form that will come in handy.

 5 Tips on Giving Good Feedback for a Website